robert-95/rement-website/content/pages/blog/stellenanzeige-chemieingenieurwesen.md

 ## English version

-At Rement, we want to work together to change the construction industry for the long term.
+At Rement, we are striving to work together to change the construction industry for the long term.
 For this mission, we are looking for a **Process Engineer/Chemical Engineer** to join our team in Karlsruhe as soon as possible.
 With our concrete recycling process, we want to dissolve cement compounds in concrete residues while binding CO2 in order to subsequently precipitate valuable calcium carbonate.
-Your world revolves around the concretization of this process in laboratory tests and prototypes.
+Your mission is to further develop and implement our lab process and upcoming protoypes

 ### Your tasks

-* Researching the ideal extraction and precipitation conditions in our laboratory
+* Researching the ideal extraction and precipitation conditions in our lab setup

 * Analysis of the material properties of products and reactants

-* Supporting the set-up and expansion of our batch and contiprototypes
+* Supporting the set-up and expansion of our batch and continuous process prototypes

 * Elaboration of experimental roadmaps and record keeping

-* Contributing research results to process engineering discussions
+* Analyzing and presenting research results to process engineering discussions

-### What you bring with you
+### Your skills are

 * You support us full time or start part time and can imagine a full entry in the next months

-* Access to chemical high-tech analytics

-* You are about to or after completing your master's or doctorate in process or chemical engineering or already have professional experience
+* You are about to or after completing your master's or doctorate studies in process or chemical engineering or already have professional experience

-* You have practical experience in laboratory research, ideally also in the field of measurement analytics and plant engineering on a lab-scale
+* You have practical experience in a laboratory research environment, ideally also in the field of measurement analytics and plant engineering on a lab-scale

-* Experience in scientific work or majors in inorganic chemistry, crystallization, precipitation, or construction chemistry is a plus
+* Experience in scientific work or majors in inorganic chemistry, crystallization, precipitation, or construction chemistry is a beneficial

 * You are enthusiastic about startups and sustainability

 ### This is what we offer you

 * You have the opportunity to actively help shape our roadmap and vision

+* Access to chemical high-tech analytics

 * Get to know the world of greentech startups with all its opportunities and challenges